seddigheh-binazadeh/automatic-speech-recognition/README.md

 To ensure precision in our model, we incorporate positional encoding as well as src_mask and trg_mask into the transformer model.
 For Regularization we apply the dropout = 0.1 in transformer layer.
 Our model has 127 M parameters.
+We benefit from the example of using transformer layer for sequence-to-sequence tasks in the [PyTorch tutorial](https://pytorch.org/tutorials/beginner/transformer_tutorial.html) [7].

 | Maxpool2d       | Embedding layer                    | Transformer Layer     |
 | :-------------: | :---------------------------------:|:---------------------:|